 In the early 2000s, I recall reading an article online that made a strong case for why instant coffee didn’t have to suck.
-I’ve since forgotten where I read it, but the core message stuck with me.
-If one used a really good coffee, it could, in theory, preserve much of the flavor that we experience when we brew the coffee normally.
+I’ve forgotten where I read it, but the core message stuck with me.
+If one used a really good coffee, it could, in theory, preserve much of the flavor we experience when we brew it normally.

-Instant coffee has a long interesting history, going back as far as 1771.
+Instant coffee has a long, interesting history, going back as far as 1771.
 It is a history of innovation.
-In the 1960s, the freeze-drying method was implemented.
-It is a method that this still used today.
+In the 1960s, the freeze-drying method was implemented, and it is still used today.
 It would be sad if the story of instant coffee ended there.

 Thankfully, with rampant innovation in the coffee space, it was just a matter of time before someone made a better instant coffee.
-In 2009, Starbucks released the VIA “Ready Brew”, which is an instant version of a few of their coffees.
+In 2009, Starbucks released the VIA “Ready Brew,” an instant version of a few of their coffees.
 You may or may not like the darker Starbucks roast, but they did an impressive job of capturing the flavor of their coffee with the VIA.

 Meet Sudden Coffee and Joe Coffee

-Both Sudden Coffee and Joe Coffee sent me samples of their instant coffees and both exceeded my expectation on how good an instant coffee could taste.
+Both Sudden Coffee and Joe Coffee sent me samples of their instant coffees, and both exceeded my expectations for how good an instant coffee could taste.
 Let’s dive into both products.

 Sudden Coffee

 Sudden Coffee ships its instant coffee in these cute beaker-like capsules.
-They partner with world-class coffee roasters such as 49th Parallel, Equator, and Intelligensia to source and roast the coffees to be used for their instant offerings.
+They partner with world-class coffee roasters such as 49th Parallel, Equator, and Intelligensia to source and roast the coffees for their instant offerings.

 I tried the Peru Rayos Del Sol, a light sweet roast roasted by Intelligentsia Coffee, and the Colombia Cristalina, a juicy medium roast by Equator Coffee.
 Both were very tasty.
 They captured the flavors that I experience when I make pour-over coffee.